raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

    sent via an arbitrary transport protocol.
 Additionally, in the federated case, client messages to a guest Delivery Service can be forwarded by a client's local instance of this service.
- * Multi-device capable: The Delivery Service can be used by multiple devices of the same users and supports adding and removing devices of a user.
- * A Queueing Service subcomponent that can be used to implement a queueing service for messages that are delivered asynchronously, particularly in federated environments, as well as the protocol between the Delivery Service and the Queueing Service.

 TODO: Make use of MUST/SHOULD, etc. throughout.

 # Terminology

-This document uses the terminology defined in {{!I-D.ietf-mls-protocol}} with the following additions:
+This document uses the terminology defined in {{!RFC9420}} with the following
+additions:

-* DS Domain: Fully qualified domain name as defined in RFC 2181 that represents the DS.
+* DS Domain: Fully qualified domain name as defined in {{!RFC2181}} that represents the DS.
 This does not necessarily have to be the domain under which the DS is reachable on the network.
-Discovering that domain is the responsibility of the MIMI transport protocol over which the MIMI DS protocol runs.
+Discovering that domain is the responsibility of the transport protocol over which the MIMI DS protocol runs.
-TODO: User/client/identifiers definitions are preliminary.
+TODO: client identifiers definitions are preliminary.
-* User: An entity that operates zero or more clients.
-* User identifier: An identifier that is unique in the scope of its DS and that allows resolution to the providers DS domain.
-* Participant: A user that is participating in a group.
-If the participant has a client in the group, it is called an active participant.
 * Client: An MLS client with a unique client identifier.
-* Client identifier: An octet string that uniquely identifies the client.
-A client identifier includes the identifier of its user or otherwise allows the association between the client and its user.
+* Client identifier: An octet string that uniquely identifies the client and that maps to the DS domain of the client's DS.

-* Connection: An agreement between two users, where each user authorizes the other to send them messages and to add them to groups.
-* Connection establishment: The process by which a connection between two users is established.
-The process is manually initiated by one user and fetching the key material of the other user.
-The other user must be able to authenticate the initiator and manually authorize the response.
-* Connection group: An MLS group consisting of the clients of two users.
-For each pair of users, there can only be one connection group between them.
-A connection group is created when one user requests a connection with another user, followed by that user's consent.
+# Interfaces

+The MIMI DS tracks the state of individual MLS groups on a hub by processing group operations.
+The MIMI DS can process the following requests originating from clients:

+* Add clients to a group
+* Inject the sending client into a group (external join)
+* Remove clients from a group
+* Updates their MLS key material
+* Send application messages

+TODO: This list will either grow longer if we want to keep distinct operations, or shorter, if we don't.
+In the latter case, we'll need more extensive commit validation.

+Follower servers can send requests the following:

+* Retrieve the group state required for a client to (re-)join a group
+* Retrieve KeyPackages for one or more client associated with this DS
+* Propose adding a client to a group
+* Propose removing a client from a group
+* Propose re-initializing of a group

+TODO: Probably more proposals.

+Regardless if a request came from a client or a follower server, the MIMI DS will process in two steps: Staging and merging.
+The first step consists of authentication and validation checks, after which the MIMI DS stages the changes to the group state that result from the requested operation.
+In a second step, the MIMI DS merges the staged changes into the MLS group state.

+Locally, the MIMI DS thus provides the following interface:

+* Provide a Membership list (and associated metadata)
+* Process a query from a client and stage the corresponding changes
+* Process a query from a follower server and stage the corresponding changes
+* Merge the changes resulting from a previously processed query

+Naturally, the local interface allows the same operations as for follower servers.

 # Architecture and protocol overview